immersed-web/inclubit-360/README.md

 The auth endpoint is a node.js server running express.js.
 The authentication is very rudimentary and uses [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 The node server is running in a container.
 The user list is kept in a json file that is mounted through a docker volume folder.
 The passwords are stored as is (not hashed, that is), so be sure to never reuse passwords from other services (or passwords that in some other way are considered personal).

->**Note**: The auth is only used to protect some routes in the frontend.
+>**Note**: Regarding navigation the auth is only used to protect some routes in the frontend.
 Because of the nature of SPA-applications it's not possible to 100% restrict access to those routes.
 SPA applications usually bundle the whole app and sends to the client, so the client have actually already downloaded the relevant pages.
 The frontend merely tries to check whether the user should be allowed to see it or not.
-Because this happens client side a bad actor could extract/modify the client-side code to get access to the (already downloaded) restricted routes/pages.
+Because this happens client side a bad actor could in theory extract/modify the client-side code to get access to the (already downloaded) restricted routes/pages.
+Although this might sound alarming it shouldn't be considered a big concern.
+What in reality needs protection is the data and not the interface.
+The most important use of the auth server in this web application is to give the users access to the media relaying server (COTURN).

 #### STUN/TURN
 The STUN/TURN server is an instance of the open-source implemenation [COTURN](https://github.com/coturn/coturn).
 It's responsible for a some of the technical details involved when running a webRTC connection.